mgpai22/broken-staking-transaction/README.md

 # Broken Staking Transaction

+## [RESOLVED!!]
+Update 4

+The sorting of inputs in tx body is not required by the node, only during setting the redeemer indicies it really matters.
+However, I think it is nice to do so since it can be unambigous when comparing the redeemer array to the input refs in the decoded cbor hex json.

+The issue was that after adding change and fee, apollo never updated the redeemer indices.
+It is [fixed here](https://github.com/zenGate-Global/apollo/commit/124a95d4dc5592d56529dd7fa598f81aeea073ef).

 ## Update 3

 Although Apollo [sorts the inputs when setting the redeemers](https://github.com/zenGate-Global/apollo/blob/80711ee2a0e8d5697544347cc3a93d2badf4638b/ApolloBuilder.go#L837), it does not ever seem to sort the `preselectedUtxos`.